Who is God speaking to here?

 The use of the word "said" prior to His statement is allegorical.
 The word "said" is being translated from the Hebrew word אמר ('amar), which means, according to the lexicon, "to say, to answer, to say in one's heart, to think, to command, to promise, to intend."

-Since there is no audience mentioned other than the reader, we can know that this word אמר ('amar) is speaking more of intention and command rather than speaking.
+Since there is no audience mentioned other than the reader, we can know that this word אמר ('amar) is speaking more of intention and command rather than making an announcement.
 In other words, God is not making a big speech to anyone here.

 Rather, God is willing, and then acting.
 He communicates His intent via His design of the physical universe.